The photo is of my parents and I at a backyard wedding.

 - The object is the thing that is receiving the action.

-Example: Jason and I ran to the park.
-Here, Jason and you are the subjects because the both of you are doing the action (running).
+Jason and you are the subjects in this sentence because both are doing the action (running).
 The park is the object.
+Therefore the pronoun for the subject in this sentence is I.

-ME is always the correct pronoun for the OBJECT in the sentence
+ME is always the correct pronoun for the OBJECT in the sentence.
+You would not say Jason ran into I .
+It’s wrong, and hopefully it sounds wrong!

-This is where people often get confused: What if you were with a couple of friends, say, Rasheed and Nicole, and Jason ran into all of you?
-The same rule would apply because you are all objects in the sentence.
-You’d say: Jason ran into Rasheed, Nicole and me.
-And, if you were writing the sentence, it would be written the same way you’d say it.
+People often get confused about what pronoun to use when they’re talking about themselves and a few others.
+What if you were with a couple of friends, say, Rasheed and Nicole, when Jason ran into the three of you?
+The same rule about pronouns would apply because all three are objects in the sentence.

 Here’s a trick:

-This may help you determine whether to use I or me: Drop the rest of the names in the sentence and say it aloud (or quietly, if you’re too embarrassed to talk to yourself).
+This may help you determine whether to use I or me: Drop the rest of the names in the sentence to see how it sounds.

-Example 1 (from the beginning of this post): Drop the parents from the sentence The photo Jennifer posted is of my parents and I at a backyard wedding.
-It now reads: The photo Jennifer posted is of I.
+Example 1 (from the beginning of this post): Drop the parents from the sentence:

-I hope this helps you understand what is a common grammar mistake in writing.
-If it sounds wrong, it is wrong.
-Me is not a lowly pronoun.
+I hope this helps you understand what is a common grammar mistake!

 If you want to read further on this subject, Grammar Girl has a great post that explains I vs me in more depth.